What the law actually gives you: data broker rights by state

 Subject: CCPA Deletion Request — [Your Full Name] To Whom It May Concern: Pursuant to the California Consumer Privacy Act (Cal.
 Civ.
 Code Section 1798.105), I am requesting the deletion of all personal information your company has collected about me.
 Full Name: [Your Name] Email Address: [Your Email] State of Residence: California Additional Identifying Information: [City, phone, or other details the broker may have on file] I understand you must verify my identity before processing this request.
 Please let me know what additional verification you require.
 Under CCPA, you are required to acknowledge this request within 10 business days and complete the deletion within 45 calendar days.
 Thank you for your prompt attention to this matter.
 [Your Name] [Date]

-Non-California residents: Many data brokers honor CCPA-style deletion requests from all US residents, not just Californians, because it is operationally simpler than maintaining state-by-state systems.
-It is always worth submitting a deletion request even if your state does not have a specific privacy law — you may get your data removed regardless.
+Not a California resident?
+Many data brokers honor CCPA-style deletion requests from all US residents, because it is operationally simpler than maintaining separate state-by-state systems.
+It is always worth submitting a request even without a state law behind you — you may get your data removed.
+The difference: if a broker ignores you, you have no legal recourse.

 The American Privacy Rights Act (APRA) represents the most serious attempt at comprehensive federal privacy legislation to date.
 First introduced in the 118th Congress (2024) with bipartisan support, the bill has been reintroduced in 2025 with revisions.